What Is Daith Piercing?

 • If extensive pain is felt or any signs of infection are noticed, reporting to the physician is a must.

-Healing Time of Piercing:
+What Is the Healing Time of Piercing?

 It takes around 8 to 9 months to heal which is a long time when compared to an earlobe piercing where it takes only 2 or 3 months to heal.
-During healing, a slight tenderness, redness, and bruising are normal.
+During healing, slight tenderness, redness, and bruising are normal.
 Later it gets reduced.
 The individual should not disturb the daith piercing during its healing period to hasten the process.

-Side Effects of Daith Piercing:
+What Are the Side Effects of Daith Piercing?

 • Pain: Since the piercing is done in the cartilage where it is difficult to pass through, there is extensive pain experienced by the individual.